What Makes Flax Seed so Healthy?

 - Remember to start slowly if you aren’t used to a high fiber diet.

-Coconut Oil possesses a wide variety of health benefits due to its fiber and nutritional content.
-It has earned the moniker of the “healthiest oil in the world”.
+Coconut Oil possesses a wide variety of benefits due to its fiber and nutritional content.

 Coconut oil is made up of medium chain fatty acids (MCFA).
 These fatty acids do not have a negative effect on cholesterol.
-They are known to lower the risk of heart disease and arteriosclerosis.
 The liver and the gall bladder do not need to digest and emulsify MCFA, resulting in instant energy, increased metabolic rate and subsequently more heat production and increased circulation.

 Medium Chain Triglycerides (MCT) are easily digested, absorbed, and put to use nourishing the body.
 Unlike other fats, they put little strain on the digestive system and provide a quick source of energy necessary to promote healing.
 MCT’s are just now being used as cooking oils due to their beneficial properties.
 This type of triglyceride is cholesterol-neutral, meaning it has a very small effect on serum cholesterol levels in the body, and does not add trans-fats to formulas.
 MCFAs are made up of lauric acid.
 Capric triglycerides are fatty acids that are rapidly hydrolyzed, absorbed and burned by the body for energy.
 These oils are low in calories, and able to provide quick energy.